omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/04_event_bus_cqrs.md

 ### Implement Query Service

-1. Implement `query` service to "persist" in memory both posts and associated comments in an object.
+Implement `query` service to "persist" in memory both posts and associated comments in an object.
 Process `PostCreated` and `CommentCreated` events.
+Use `cors` so that the browser allows GET requests from `localhost:3000`.

 ```js
 const express = require("express");